GildedHonour/ton-client-ruby/README.md

 c_ctx = TonSdk::ClientContext.new(cfg.to_h.to_json)

 # next, call a method of a module you want passing a context to it
-TonSdk::Client.version(c_ctx.context) do |res|
+res = TonSdk::Client.version(c_ctx.context)

 # 'res' is of type TonSdk::NativeLibResponsetResult
 # holds either 'result' or 'error'
 # to check which one it is, use boolean methods:
 # res.success? or res.failure?

 if res.success?
   puts "client_version: #{res.result.version}"
 else
   puts "client_version error: #{res.error}"
-  end

 end
 ```